Cristian Fiél

-Cristian Fiél (born 12 March 1980) is a German former football player who was most recently the head coach of Hertha BSC.
+Cristian Fiél (born 12 March 1980) is a German-Spanish professional manager and former player who is currently the assistant coach of club RB Leipzig.

 Career

 In his youth, Fiél played for various clubs in his native Baden-Württemberg, before joining Stuttgarter Kickers in 1997, and it was here that he made his professional debut, coming on as a substitute for Alexander Blessin in a 2.
 Bundesliga match against Waldhof Mannheim in April 2000.
 He made a further three appearances in the 1999–2000 season, and became a first-team regular the following season, where he scored two goals in 23 appearances, but was unable to prevent the club being relegated.

 Fiél then signed for 1.
 FC Union Berlin, newly promoted to the second tier, and made 33 league appearances in his first season, scoring seven goals.
 He also got his first taste of European football, as Union had qualified for the UEFA Cup as the previous season's DFB-Pokal finalists, and Fiél played in four matches, assisting two goals in a first-round victory over Finnish side FC Haka, before Union were eliminated in the next round by Litex Lovech of Bulgaria.
 The following season, Union found themselves in financial trouble, and were forced to sell players, so Fiél was sold to VfL Bochum, getting his first chance to play in the Bundesliga.
 He finished the 2002–03 season by appearing in 16 appearances for Union Berlin and seven appearances for Bochum.

 Fiél made his Bundesliga debut in January 2003, replacing Delron Buckley in a 2–1 victory over 1.
 FC Nürnberg.
 He made a further five appearances before the end of the season, but was not selected at all the following season, and in January 2004 he returned to the 2.
 Bundesliga, signing for Alemannia Aachen.
 Aachen were in the midst of a cup run, and Fiél helped the club to surprise victories over Bayern Munich and Borussia Mönchengladbach on the way 2004 DFB-Pokal final.
 Fiél was named as a substitute for the final, and came on for Willi Landgraf in the 73rd minute.
 He set up a last minute goal for Erik Meijer, but this proved to be only a consolation as Aachen lost 3–2 against Werder Bremen.